jrwhip/scratch/readme.ex.md

 ### Linting

 Linting in the project is done using ESLint along with the Prettier formatter.
+The ESLint rules follow the widely adopted Airbnb JavaScript style guide to maintain a consistent code style across the workspace.
+Linting helps in ensuring code quality, readability, and maintainability by enforcing best practices and style guidelines.

-Linting helps in maintaining a consistent code style across the workspace.
-Use `npm run lint` to check for lint errors, and `npm run format:write` to automatically fix many common formatting issues.
+Use `npm run lint` to check for lint errors.
+To fix many common formatting issues automatically, use `npm run format:write`.
+In addition, `npm run format:check` can be used to check if the code conforms to the specified format.

 ## Further help